mfroeling/QMRITools/README.md

 ## Installation

 The latest release can be found [here](https://github.com/mfroeling/QMRITools/releases).
 The toolbox is best installed via the Mathematica paclet system.
-For more information [vist the website](https://www.qmritools.com/doc/instal/).
+For more information [visit the website](https://www.qmritools.com/doc/instal/).

 Automatic installation:

 1. Download the `QMRITools-x.x.x.paclet`.
 2. Install the paclet using `PacletInstall`.

 `PacletInstall["xxx\\QMRITools-x.x.x.paclet"]`